NoelDeMartin/soukai/docs/guide/defining-models.md

 console.log(user.name === user.nickname);
 ```

-::: warning ⚠️ Defining an accessor does not create new attributes
+::: warning ⚠️ Defining a getter does not create new attributes
 Keep in mind that doing this will only allow for such getters to be used, but the model will continue having the same attributes.
 This means that methods such as [getAttribute](https://soukai.js.org/api/classes/models.model.html#getattribute) or [getAttributes](https://soukai.js.org/api/classes/models.model.html#getattributes) will not take into account these virtual attributes.
 They will also be ignored in any interaction with engines.
 :::